frhamon/cassiopee/Cassiopée/setup_workspace.md

 - Execute `pip install beautifulsoup4`
 - To import it in a Python project, execute in your Python terminal : `from bs4 import BeautifulSoup`

+## Install Jupyter NoteBook

+- Execute `pip install jupyter`
+- To launch Jupyter, execute `jupyter notebook` in your terminal.
+Jupyter should open in your browser.